Bobris/BTDB/Doc/Relations.md

 Find all items with given secondary key. **Note**: for advanced range enumerating use ListBy{SecondaryIndexName}, multiple result possibility handles legal case when exists several records for one secondary index key.

 Find support returning also not item type but any subset type, but because you cannot have same name of method which differs only by return type you can append any text to make it unique.
 This is useful for speed up deserialization because only fields with matching names and types will be deserialized.
+Note: This feature is also called Variants.

     public class Age
     {